 Checking Your Design in 3D Viewing Software

-The same layout with other system boards in Altium Designer’s multi-view assembly
+The same layout with other system boards in Altium ’s multi-view assembly

 In order to ensure that solder and solder paste placement is correct during manufacturing, make sure that your surface-mount technology is applied and checked easily with the proper design software.
 The techniques for a thorough inspection process is made easier with a 3D image viewing angle to ensure solder is not disrupted.
 Whether it’s additive manufacturing or something else, make sure your surface-mount technology is applied correctly.

-Altium Designer is PCB design software that gives you many other different features and functions for the design of your printed circuit boards in addition to what we’ve shown you here.
-The 3D capabilities for the placement of your parts are just one of Altium Designer’s key features.
-To find out more about Altium Designer and how it can help you, talk to an expert at Altium.
+Altium is PCB design software that gives you many other different features and functions for the design of your printed circuit boards in addition to what we’ve shown you here.
+The 3D capabilities for the placement of your are just one of Altium ’s key features.
+To find out more about Altium and how it can help you, talk to an expert at Altium.

 About the AuthorVisit Website More Content by Altium Designer